Program Description

 This course is designed to provide students with the knowledge, editorial support, and networking opportunities they need to apply for leading PhD programs in theology and religion, emphasizing the perspectives of BIPOC scholars, generally, and Latine scholars specifically.
 Participants will receive comprehensive support in crafting key application elements, including personal statements, CVs, and research proposals.
 By course completion, students will be prepared and confident to apply to a minimum of three PhD programs at ATS-accredited institutions.

-As a partnership between the Hispanic Youth Leadership Academy, Hispanic Scholars Program, and Hispanic Theological Initiative, this program is a graduate-level course in which participating students will receive three credits toward their degree granted by Austin Presbyterian Theological Seminary.
-Space is limited to 10 students.
+As a partnership between the Hispanic Youth Leadership Academy, Hispanic Theological Initiative, and Hispanic Scholars Program, this program is a graduate-level course in which participating students receive three credits granted by Austin Seminary.

 Program Dates and Location

-- Dates: Students are expected to attend the in-person American Academy of Religion and Society of Biblical Literature annual conference November 21 – 24, 2026
+Please note that students are expected to attend the annual American Academy of Religion/Society of Biblical Literature conference

 Program Fee